Deathbringer98/Pacman-Web-App/README.md

 ## Features

 - Classic Pac-Man gameplay
-- Responsive design for playing on any device
+- Responsive design for playing on any device // Currently only works on web browser will update with patch.
 - Score tracking with high score memory
 - Audio feedback for game actions // Currently not working will update with patch